 1. What are the types of transactions involved in M&A?

-Mergers & Acquisitions involves the buying and selling of a business entity in exchange for value.
+Mergers & Acquisitions involve the buying and selling of a business entity in exchange for value.
 In M&A activity, the type of transaction is determined by the desired outcome.
 If the acquired company survives and continues to operate, this transaction is known as an Acquisition.
-If the acquired company does not survive and instead mergers with the surviving company, this transaction is known as a Merger.
+If the acquired company does not survive and instead merges with the surviving company, this transaction is known as a Merger.

-Acquisitions involve a change in control of the target company.
+Acquisitions may involve a change in control of the target company.
 This occurs when the acquiring company obtains over 50% of the ownership of the acquired company.
-When two or more companies combine to form one company, the surviving company acquires all the assets and liabilities of the merged company by operation of law (Statutory Merger).
+When two or more companies combine to form one company, the surviving company acquires all the assets and liabilities of the merged company by operation of law (statutory merger).

-Certain types of transaction involve the formation of a shell company to complete a merger.
-In a Triangle Merger, the acquiring company will form a wholly-owned subsidiary to purchase the target company.
-The subsidiary and target merge leaving the subsidiary as the surviving company.
-If the target survives the merger, this is known as a Reverse Triangle Merger.
+Certain transactions involve the formation of a shell company to complete a merger.
+In a triangle merger, the acquiring company forms a wholly-owned subsidiary to purchase the target company.
+The subsidiary and target merge, leaving the subsidiary as the surviving company.
+If the target survives the merger, this is known as a reverse triangle merger.
 These types are transactions are used to reduce the burden of the shareholder approval requirements of an acquisition.

-M&A Transactions are paid for with cash, stock, or both, in exchange for assets or stock or a combination of the two.
-This transaction can be conducted as Cash for Stock, Cash for Assets, Stock for Assets, or Stock for Stock transactions.
+M&A transactions are paid for with cash, stock, or both, in exchange for assets, stock, or a combination of the two.
+This transaction can be conducted as cash-for-stock, cash-for-assets, stock-for-assets, or stock-for-stock transactions.
 In terms of payment, the transaction type is chosen based on the desired benefits of the deal.
-For example, a stock for stock exchange is not taxable therefore any portion of the transaction involving Stock for Stock will not be taxable.
+For example, a stock-for-stock exchange is not taxable, therefore any portion of the transaction involving Stock for Stock will not be taxable.

 2. What are the different types of transactional structures in M&A?

-The three types of transaction structures for an M&A are Asset Sales, Stock Sales, and Mergers.
-In an Asset Sale, a company is bought through the purchase of its assets such as inventory and property.
-A Stock Sale involves the purchase of a company stock to acquire majority ownership in the company.
-In a Merger, two companies come together to form one company comprised of the two businesses.
+The three types of M&A transaction structures are asset sales, stock sales, and mergers.
+In an asset sale, a company is bought through the purchase of its assets, such as inventory and property.
+A stock sale involves the purchase of company stock to acquire majority ownership in the company.
+In a merger, two companies come together to form one.

 3. What drives the need for M&A?

 The M&A space is a key platform for a company or individual to implement their growth or exit strategy.
-From an industry standpoint, mergers and acquisitions provide a company with increased market share in its pre-existing markets, as well as, instant access to new markets and products.
-It is also a way to decrease competition and a means to enter into a new industry by avoiding the complexity of building a new company.
+From an industry standpoint, mergers and acquisitions provide a company with increased market share in its pre-existing markets, as well as instant access to new markets and products.
+It is also a way to decrease competition and a means to enter a new industry by avoiding the complex process of building a new company.

 4. When should you consider engaging in M&A?

 In general, M&A transactions are used as a tool for both expansion and risk mitigation.
-Expansion through acquisitions is when a company acquires another company that has already been established.
-Mitigation through Acquisition is when an already established company is sold for the relief of its liabilities.
+Expansion through acquisition is when a company acquires another company that has already been established.
+Mitigation through acquisition is when an already established company is sold for the relief of its liabilities.

-Traditional means of growth involve starting a new business, entering into a new market or introducing a new product.
-These traditional means have high cost and risks of failure, which could decrease its profits, increase its losses.
-In order to avoid these risk and reach its desired growth, a company should consider expansion by acquisition.
+Traditional means of growth involve starting a new business, entering a new market, or introducing a new product.
+These traditional means have high costs and risk of failure, with the potential to decrease profits or increase losses.
+To avoid these risks and increases the potential for growth, a company should consider expansion by acquisition.

-Conversely, an established company is in danger of failing when it’s liabilities cannot be sustained with its profits.
+Conversely, an established company is in danger of failing when its liabilities cannot be sustained by its profits.
 Continuous loss of profits and increased liabilities may lead to bankruptcy when profits can no longer cover losses.
-Mitigation by acquisition could allow the company to pay off some of its debts and give new life to the company with the financial backing of the new owner.
+Mitigation by acquisition could allow the company to pay off its debts and provide renewal with the financial backing of the new owner.
 In short, an established company may consider engaging in the M&A process to mitigate its damages.

 5. Who are the major players in M&A?

-Advisors are those that provide advice throughout the M&A process.
-These advisors are typically investment bankers, M&A consultants, and business brokers.
-Although they provide advisory services their capabilities differ depending on the size of the deal and education requirements and experience of the advisor.
+Advisors provide advice throughout the M&A process.
+They are typically investment bankers, M&A consultants, and business brokers.
+Although they provide advisory services, their capabilities differ depending on the size of the deal, education requirements, and experience of the advisor.

-Business Attorneys are the legal counsel that oversee all the transactional documentation and legal issues that may arise throughout the transaction.
-They conduct the legal audit of a target company and review the liabilities as well past and present legal actions against the target company.
+Business attorneys are the legal counsel that oversee the documentation and legal issues that may arise throughout the transaction.
+They conduct legal audits of the target company, review their liabilities, and examine past and present legal actions against them.

-It should be noted that M&A Insurance Brokers play a major role in facilitating middle market (deals involving transactions around $50 Million) and big business deals (deals involving transactions up to $3 Billion).
-Representation and Warranties insurance (WRI) protects against a potential risk associated with the transaction.
-M&A Insurances Brokers are becoming more commonly utilized due to the increased use of WRI in M&A transaction.
+It should be noted that M&A insurance brokers play a major role in facilitating middle market deals (involving transactions around $50 Million) and big business deals (involving transactions up to $3 Billion).
+Representation and Warranties Insurance (WRI) protects against potential risk associated with the transaction.
+M&A insurances brokers are becoming more commonly utilized due to the increased use of WRI in M&A transaction.